carhuang/MultiTask-API/README.md

-# TaskManager
+# MultiTask
-A basic task manager with CRUD services, user authenication build with Node.js.
-The data is managed with mongoDB and Mongoose.
-The app is integrated with user authetication.
+A basic task manager web REST API with CRUD services on task and user data stored in MongoDB.
+The API is built with Express.js and runs on Node.js.
+The task and user data is managed with MongoDB and Mongoose.
+The app is deployed on Heroku, and the database is hosted in the cloud with AWS using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 ## MongoDB Local Setup
 1. Download [MongoDB](https://www.mongodb.com/download-center/community) to your user directory
 2. Create new folder called "mongodb-data" in the same directory to store the data